ericseppanen/spaceship/README.md

 ### Platform support

+I've only tested on Linux and in a browser using wasm.

-Only Linux for now.
-It's set up for the `mold` linker; feel free to delete `.cargo/config` to get the stock linker.
+The linux build is set up for the `mold` linker; feel free to delete `.cargo/config` to get the stock linker.

+The webassembly build can be previewed using `wasm-server-runner`; there isn't a proper wrapper page yet.

 ### Notes